Chris-Kramer/lang101_assignment_4/readme.md

 The scrip can create an edgelist from either a directory of txt-files, a txt-file or a csv-file with a column called "text".
 The input must be located in the folder "data/raw_data".

 ### Running on windows
 If you want to run this script on windows, you must remove the last two lines in the requirements.txt (unless you have managed to install pygraphviz and graphviz).
-Then create a virtual environment, activate it, install dependencies (requirements.txt and SpaCy’s en_core_web_sm NLP model), then run the script create_edgelist.py from the src folder.
+Then create a virtual environment, activate it, install dependencies (requirements.txt and SpaCy’s [en_core_web_sm NLP model](https://spacy.io/models/en)), then run the script create_edgelist.py from the src folder.

 ### Output
 The output is an edgelist, which can be found in the folder data/edgelists.

 ### Parameters
-The bash scrip _run-script_create_edgelist.sh_ takes the following parameters:
+The bash script _run-script_create_edgelist.sh_ takes the following parameters:
-- `--input_file` This is the path to the txt-file, the csv-file or the directory of txt-files.
+- `--input_file` This is the name of the txt-file, the csv-file or the directory of txt-files to be used as edgelist.
 It must be located in the folder "data/raw_data".
 So, if you wish to use a file from the corpus, you must move it to the correct directory (in this case the parent directory) first.
     - Default = NO DEFAULT
 - `--label` The Entity label you wish to use as nodes.
 These labels come from SpaCy's library and can be found here https://spacy.io/models/en.
     - Default = PERSON